rgoshen/DevOpsTools/devopstools.md

 - Complexity of maintaining an application is reduced
 - Improved collaboration between developers and operations team
 - Continuous integration and delivery ensure faster time to market

+## Git and GitHub

+### Version Control System (VCS)

+Allows all files to be stored in a single repository (repo) and also allows for easy collaboration on those files.

+- all files in System A are stored as Version 1 in the remote repository
+- some one wants to make changes to those files in the repo, they check them out, make the changes and then push them back onto the remote repo, thus updating the version history to Version 2

+VCS allows you to store multiple versions of a system file in the remote repo

+### Distributed Version Control System